 Our differences are what we have in common.

 We are committed to being a community where all are welcome and valued, regardless of race, gender identity, sexual orientation, physical ability, ethnicity, socioeconomic status, cultural practices/beliefs, nationality, or perspective.

-In recent years, diversity and inclusion have been at the center of discussion within most school communities.
+In recent years, diversity and inclusion have been at the center of discussions within most school communities.
 While we believe WIS has been an inclusive environment throughout its history (in accordance with the CIS Code of Ethics), there is always room for improvement.
 Our faculty, staff, and students participate in activities, events, and clubs that explore how we can learn from each other and express our ideas, beliefs, and opinions with empathy and civility.